Published by Lookforzebras

 If any of these opportunities spark your interest, here are a few things to note:

-- They are listed as “Clinical” under Elective Type, which is clearly at odds with my description of them as nonclinical.
-By “clinical,” the AAMC merely means they are not research electives.
+- They list these electives as ‘Clinical’ under Elective Type, which, as a result, clearly contradicts my description of them as nonclinical.
+However, the AAMC defines ‘clinical’ to mean that these electives are not research-based.
 While I can’t make guarantees, my reading about these rotations indicates that they do not involve direct patient care.

 - There are more nonclinical medical student away rotations than what I have listed here!
 You may be interested in an elective of this type, but are restricted geographically or to a certain block during the year.
-You should definitely peruse the VSAS website to find other options that may be a fit for you.
+You should definitely peruse the VSAS website in order to explore additional options that may better align with your interests and needs.

 Good luck in your elective search and applications!